carpentries-incubator/data-science-ai-senior-researchers/README.md

 For details about the project and track management related information, please the [Project Management Repository](https://github.com/alan-turing-institute/data-training-for-bioscience/).

-## Developers and Maintainer(s)
+## Developers and Maintainer

-Current developers and maintainers of this lessons are:
+Current developers and maintainers of this lesson are:

 * Malvika Sharan
 * Arron Lacey